• Art magazine

 His work is now exhibited at Tate Modern, SFMOMA, and other leading museums, where it continues to attract young audiences and inspire numerous social media posts.

-Anyone who wants to take an hour off the constant and exhausting pull of the media landscape to gain a multifaceted and critical perspective from an artistic distance should definitely mark the film's release on November 9th."
+Anyone who wants to take an hour out of the constant and exhausting pull of the media landscape to gain a multifaceted and critical perspective from an artistic distance should definitely mark the film's release on September 11th in their calendars."

 All information about the documentary and the German cinema release can be found on the GRANDFILM project page .